header_faq.gif (20286 bytes)

 Max's Sunbeam Tiger

 The car Max drove in the first four years of the series was a red 1965 Sunbeam Tiger.
 Without a doubt, it is the car most associated with Max and can be considered "his car."
 It appeared in the open of the show's first two seasons, except for the pilot.
 It's also the car that was used for the AMT model that was sold in the Sixties.
 More details on the Tiger are given below.
-The car became Don's personal car for many years.
-However, after his daughter wrecked it for the third time, the car was junked and destroyed.
+There's a lot of mystery surrounding the fate of this car and I'm going to try and clear it up.
+Don Adams did drive a Sunbeam Tiger as his personal car for many years.
+However, that car was NOT the car used in the series.
+Don drove a 1966 Sunbeam that was given to him by the network because of the success of the show.
+That car is now owned by a private collector.
+The Sunbeam used in the series was a 1965 Sunbeam and its whereabouts are unknown, though I've heard many, many rumors about where it has ended up.

 Max's Opel

 In season five, Max drives a gold, 1969 Opel GT.
-He also drove the Opel in the episodes, so it can really be called his second car.
+He also drove the Opel in the episodes.
 Interestingly enough, Max's Opel also appeared in the movie "Stripes."
 This car was used extensively by Max in the 5th season and can be called Max's second car.

 The Karman Ghia